 Thousands of students attended Carlisle during its 39 years of operation as a boarding school for Native students.
 Their stories live on through their descendants and those who are passionate about educating the public about the boarding school era’s impact.

 We want to honor the legacy of the children who attended Carlisle by building a heritage center and museum near the original school site.
 You can support this vision by donating, by contacting us to arrange a visit, or by sharing our website or social media.
 Every donation and every piece of information you share helps educate the public and keep these stories alive.

-To create a collaborative, sustainable legacy honoring the achievements, struggles and contributions of the students who attended the Carlisle Indian Industrial School, the first government-run Indian boarding school.
-To bring awareness to the general public of the Indian boarding school era’s goals of education and assimilation.
+We aim to create a collaborative, sustainable legacy honoring the achievements, struggles, and contributions of the students who attended the Carlisle Indian Industrial School.

 Want to know more?
 Get involved and stay in touch.
 Hear the latest on construction updates, archive donations, giving opportunities and more.